20 Scary Good Halloween Cocktail Recipes

 You'll lose your head over this "autumn margarita" made with tequila, pomegranate juice, honey, cinnamon, and orange bitters, and garnished with a smoldering rosemary sprig.
 If you prefer, you could also trade mezcal for the tequila and cranberry juice for the pomegranate.

-This hauntingly beautiful pisco sour gets its name from the wisps of dry ice, which resemble the long, flowing gown worn by the wailing ghost of Mexican folklore.
+This hauntingly beautiful pisco cocktail gets its name from the wisps of dry ice, which resemble the long, flowing gown worn by the wailing ghost of Mexican folklore.
 The cocktail's taste won't be diminished if you don't use dry ice, but you'll want that spooky effect for an impactful presentation.

 Warning: These gruesome cocktail garnishes are not for the faint of heart